A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Comprehensive Evaluation Strategies for RAG

 \subsubsection{Assessing Query-Context Relevance}

 In RAG systems, the ability to retrieve pertinent information in response to user queries is fundamental to providing large language models (LLMs) with the necessary context for accurate reasoning and generation~\cite{cheng2024towards}.
 This process involves efficiently integrating data from diverse knowledge sources and implementing robust filtering mechanisms to extract relevant information while minimizing noise from less reliable or extraneous data.
 To evaluate the effectiveness of RAG systems in this regard, several benchmarks and metrics have been developed.
 Multiple frameworks including ARES\cite{saadfalcon2024aresautomatedevaluationframework}, RAGAS\cite{es2023ragasautomatedevaluationretrieval}, and TruLens\cite{trulens} employ Context Relevance metrics to assess how well the retrieved context aligns with and supports the user's query.
 Additionally, the KILT\cite{petroni2021kiltbenchmarkknowledgeintensive} benchmark, designed for knowledge-intensive tasks, offers metrics such as R-precision and Recall@k to evaluate the quality of the retrieved context, emphasizing its relevance and comprehensiveness concerning the original query.
 While these benchmarks share a common goal of ensuring that the retrieved context meaningfully supports the user's query, they differ in their specific approaches and emphases.
 ARES, RAGAS, and TruLens focus on the immediate alignment between query and context, whereas KILT provides a broader evaluation by considering the richness and completeness of the retrieved information.
 Collectively, these metrics are critical for assessing a RAG system's ability to retrieve and provide high-quality, relevant information, enabling LLMs to generate accurate and contextually grounded responses.
+However, a key limitation of these metrics is their reliance on semantic similarity, which may not always capture true relevance; a document can be topically similar yet fail to contain the specific facts needed to answer the query.
+Furthermore, automated metrics often struggle to penalize "near-miss" retrievals effectively.